Fun with Franchises: Harry Potter and the Sorcerer’s Stone (2001), Part I — “Voldemort: What a Cunt He Was”

 “Andy Dufresne crawled through a river of shit…”

 Aww… a birthday cake drawn in the dirt.
-I don’t mean to sound harsh, but… don’t you sweep up a bit before sleeping in the dirt?
+I don’t mean to sound harsh, but… don’t you sweep up a bit before sleeping on the floor?

 Why do you have a shotgun?
 Why would you bring a shotgun to the middle of fucking nowhere?
 Do you REALLY think whatever made it there and is about to break down your door is gonna go down that easily?